In this guide

 Recommended First Step: Wise

 Before you even leave your home country, set up a Wise account.
-Wise (formerly TransferWise) gives you a multi-currency account with a Dutch IBAN, which is incredibly useful during the transition period.
+Wise (formerly TransferWise) gives you a multi-currency account with a European IBAN, which is incredibly useful during the transition period.
 You can:

 - Receive your first salary before opening a traditional Dutch bank account